• Skip to primary navigation

 This means that you can add this instant powder to your desserts and know that you'll be getting a chocolate flavor without having to worry about the strong cocoa taste.

-It's important to note that this mix is typically made with sugar or artificial sweeteners, so don't overdo it when mixing your drinks.
+This mix is typically made with sugar or artificial sweeteners, so don't overdo it when mixing your drinks.

 If you're looking for something more natural, consider using powdered chocolate milk.